Foot anatomy

 Key Functions

-• Balance & Stability: Toes distribute body weight and help maintain balance.
+• Balance & Stability: Toes distribute body weight and help maintain balance

-• Propulsion: Provide leverage for push-off during walking and running.
+• Propulsion: Provide leverage for push-off during walking and running

-• Shock Absorption: Metatarsals absorb impact.
+• Shock Absorption: Metatarsals absorb impact forces with each step

 Common Issues

-• Hammertoes: Bent lesser toes.
+• Hammertoes: Bent lesser toes creating discomfort

 These problems often stem from ill-fitting footwear or repetitive stress.